cthetford/SinkingFundsManager-v2/WindowsFormsApplication2/README.md

 # Sinking Funds Manager

-Many times in managing a houshold budget.
-Sinkng funds are used for intermittent or future expenses.
-A could description can be found [here](https://www.ramseysolutions.com/saving/stop-the-panic-sinking-fund#:~:text=A%20sinking%20fund%20is%20a,use%20at%20a%20later%20date).
+Many times when managing a houshold budget, sinkng funds are used for intermittent or future expenses to allow savings to be set aside for future expenses.
+A good description can be found [here](https://www.ramseysolutions.com/saving/stop-the-panic-sinking-fund#:~:text=A%20sinking%20fund%20is%20a,use%20at%20a%20later%20date).

-The challenge of implementing a sinking fund is that a savings account may be used for multiple purposes: college savings, savings for a future vacation, household maintenance, intermittent auto repairs etc.
+The challenge of implementing a sinking fund is that a savings account may be used for multiple purposes: college savings, savings for a future vacation, household maintenance, intermittent auto repairs etc, and keeping track of what has been set aside for each category can be a challenge.

 This application was created to allow tracking of the various buckets of funds withing a savings account.